omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - Allow for database updating of movement tags for all workouts at once when a new movement is added
 - Come up with a better way to list workouts instead of by workout number
 - Add search and filter functionality for duration of workout
-- Add search and filter of multiple movements
 - Add abbreviations to some movements? could change movement_list to a list of lists: movement_list = [